reason2/NTI-320/nagios/fun_with_automation.md

-## Automating new machines in nagios
+## Automating the addition of new machines in nagios

 https://cloud.google.com/sdk/gcloud/reference/compute/copy-files
 Allows you to copy files to any remote instance, meaning you can configure new machines on your laptop/local machine and scp those